- 1 Sabudana Upma in Fasts

 - You can add raisins and cashews if you like.

 - Please don't forget to use lemon juice.
-It adds a very good flavour to it.
+It adds a very good flavor to it.